PhillypHenning/Bradley-site/README.md

 ## Install
     Begin by cloneing this repository either by https or ssh

-    This project encourages the use of virtualenv and provides a pip requirements.txt for environment matching convienence.

     You can read up and install virtaulenv by clicking [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)